 - The basis for more commercials than can probably be counted.
 As counterintuitive as it may seem, ads depicting the intended consumers of the company's product as drooling imbeciles are becoming more and more popular, to the point that it would be folly to point out all but the most egregious offenders here.

-Ben Elton referred to the characters who performed this function in advertisements as "The Farty" or "Farties".
+- Ben Elton has referred to the characters who perform this function in advertisements as "The Farty" or "Farties".